Daddy-Long-Legs (2005 film): Plot

-Young-mi Cha, is a young woman who has lost her parents and struggling to fend for herself.
+Young-mi Cha, is a young woman who has lost her parents and is struggling to fend for herself.
 She receives the assistance of a stranger who pays her university fees and sends her gifts.
 She affectionately nicknames her benefactor "Daddy-Long-Legs".

 After completing her studies and initially struggling for work, Young-mi eventually obtains her dream job as a program writer in a nationally syndicated radio station.
 On top of this, it has been arranged for her to stay rent-free in a nice house that the owner vacated for health reasons.
 Young-mi believes that her good fortune is the work of her "Daddy-Long-Legs".

 One day, Young-mi receives an email from the owner of the house.
 The email was date-stamped to arrive at the house's computer on that specific day, though it was written and sent a year earlier.

 The email details a love story written by the unseen owner of the house.
 The writer confesses that she has secretly been in love with a guy since her school days.
 In order to be near him, she worked hard to obtain a place in the same course at the institution he was studying in.
 Although she didn't have the courage to introduce herself, she was happy to see him every day.
 The writer explains that when he got a job at a radio station, she followed him there.
 But then she was diagnosed with a terminal disease which would cause her to lose her memory and then die.
 The writer's greatest fear is not of dying, but of losing her memory, which is why she wrote the email to be sent to herself in the future.